microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 3.  **Create Fabric workspace**
     1. Navigate to ([Fabric Workspace](https://app.fabric.microsoft.com/))
+    2. Click on Data Engineering experience
-    2. Click on Workspaces from left Navigation
+    3. Click on Workspaces from left Navigation
-    3. Click on + New Workspace
+    4. Click on + New Workspace
         1. Provide Name of Workspace
         2. Provide Description of Workspace (optional)
         3. Click Apply
-    4. Open Workspace
+    5. Open Workspace
-    5. Create Environment
+    6. Create Environment
         1. Click ` + New Item ` (in Workspace)
         2. Select Environment from list
         3. Provide name for Environment and click Create